andria-shengelia/swiss-c/README.md

 **Coming Improvements**
 - Add input validation to handle non-numeric input and divide-by-zero cases.
-- Add history to calculator and other tools.

 **Where to look in the code**
 - Main entry and menu logic: [main.c](main.c)